 STABILITY & RESISTANCE TO MOISTURE

 •EPS’s stability is very well documented.
-It has the same strength at manufacture as it does up to 20 years later.
+It has the same tech strength at manufacture as it does up to 20 years later.

 •EPS does not degrade or deteriorate over time.
 It is resistant to mold and mildew because it provides no nutritive value for insects, bacteria, etc.